DE0CH/velarium/docs/ib/ib_docs.md

     return _RE_COMBINE_WHITESPACE.sub(" ", text).lower().translate(str.maketrans('', '', string.punctuation))
 ```

-In the `pdf_to_png_and_save` function, I used fall backs and uses a `filed.png` file to be stored in the database, demonstrating my ability to **gracefully fall back to increase responsiveness**.
+In the `pdf_to_png_and_save` function, I used fall backs and uses a `filed.png` file to be stored in the database, demonstrating my ability to gracefully fall back to increase responsiveness.
 I have also used lower level API such as `.seek(0,0)` to copy the file from Django file field onto the hard drive where `pdf2image` can access.

 In the `get_text` function, not only did I extract the text, but also did preprocessing to replace each continuous span of white spaces with a single space to aid with finding the Levenshtein distance later during the search.